gramadin/BDA-696-FTW/README.md

 >run test.sh

 bash script not functioning as intended for report
-> open in a text editor. optput is space delimited
+> open in a text editor. output is space delimited